Pro-Tip

 Elevation Gain Charts:

-Below you’ll find a Mileage Difference chart.
-The Google link below will be take you to the chart, as well as a Gear List, Planning Checklist, Itinerary, Mail Drop Planner, and Food Planner.
+To the right you’ll find a Mileage Difference chart.
+The Google link will be take you to the chart, as well as a Gear List, Bike Shop List, Planning Checklist, Itinerary, Mail Drop Planner, and Food Planner.
+This is a free resource with basic information.
+For more detailed information for better planning and execution of your ride checkout our Colorado Trail Race Planning Aids.
+They are very detailed and have the most information of any guide available.
+Best of luck!

-This spreed sheet is available on Google Docs, Please highlight entire sheet then copy to your own sheet.
+This spreed sheet is available on Google Docs, Please go to “Edit”, then select, ” Copy”.
+When pasting use Control(Command) – Shift – Paste or it won’t work.
+You’ll have to adjust column sizes.
 Then make all the changes you like!
 Happy planning and trails.

 Water sources along the CTR are not hard to find.
 With this in mind I have not made a water report like I did for the AZT.
 My capacity for the Colorado Trail Race was 3.5 liters.
 I had a 3 liter Platypus Hoser and one 20 oz cycling bottle (which I lost very early on).
 Use your head and keep tabs on your levels and you should be fine, it’s rare you’ll go very long without water.
 For more on water carrying and filtration options checkout the gear section of this guide.